-We reported Net Loss Income Attributable to Genesis Energy, L.P. of \$1.6 million \$49.3 million during the three months ended March 31, 2023 June 30, 2023 (the "2023 Quarter") compared to Net Loss Income Attributable to Genesis Energy, L.P. of \$5.3 million \$35.3 million during the three months ended March 31, 2022 June 30, 2022 (the "2022 Quarter").
+We reported Net Income Attributable to Genesis Energy, L.P. of \$49.3 million \$58.1 million during the three months ended June 30, 2023 September 30, 2023 (the "2023 Quarter") compared to Net Income Attributable to Genesis Energy, L.P. of \$35.3 million \$3.4 million during the three months ended June 30, 2022 September 30, 2022 (the "2022 Quarter").

-Net Loss Income Attributable to Genesis Energy, L.P. in the 2023 Quarter was impacted by by: (i) an increase in operating income associated with our operating segments primarily due to an increase increased volumes and activity in our Segment Margin of \$37.7 million offshore pipeline transportation segment, increased volumes and pricing in our Alkali Business, and higher day rates in our marine transportation segment (see "Results of Operations" below for additional details on the results of our operating segments); and (ii) a decrease in income attributable to our redeemable noncontrolling interests of \$7.8 million \$22.6 million as the associated Alkali Holdings preferred units were redeemed during the second quarter of 2022.
-2022 Quarter.
+Net Income Attributable to Genesis Energy, L.P. in the 2023 Quarter was impacted by: (i) by an increase in operating income associated with our operating segments Segment Margin of \$11.7 million primarily due to increased volumes and activity in our offshore pipeline transportation segment increased volumes and pricing in our Alkali Business, and higher day rates in our marine transportation segment (see "Results of Operations" below for additional details on the results of our operating segments); and (ii) a decrease in income attributable to our redeemable noncontrolling interests of \$22.6 million as the associated Alkali Holdings preferred units were redeemed during the 2022 Quarter.

-These increases were partially offset by (i) an unrealized (non-cash) loss higher interest expense of \$27.1 million from the valuation of our commodity derivative transactions (excluding fair value hedges) \$5.7 million in the 2023 Quarter compared to an unrealized (non-cash) gain of \$6.2 million from the valuation of our commodity derivative transactions (excluding fair value hedges), which are included as a component of "Operating income"; (ii) an increase in depreciation, depletion, and amortization expense of \$3.0 million (see "Results of Operations" below for additional details); and (iii) an increase in interest expense of \$5.8 million (see "Results of Operations" below for additional details).
-Additionally the 2022 Quarter included a gain of \$40.0 million, or \$32.0 million net to our interests, associated with the divestiture of our previously owned Independence Hub platform and an unrealized (non-cash) loss of \$4.3 million gain from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units of \$10.7 million in the 2022 Quarter which is included in recorded within "Other expense" income (expense)".
+These increases were partially offset by higher interest depreciation, depletion and amortization expense of \$5.7 million in \$5.6 million during the 2023 Quarter (see "Results of Operations" below for additional details).
+Additionally, the 2022 2023 Quarter included a gain of \$40.0 million, or \$32.0 million net to our interests, \$12.3 million in unrealized gains associated with the divestiture valuation of our previously owned Independence Hub platform and commodity derivative transactions compared to unrealized losses of \$1.3 million during the 2022 Quarter.
+The 2022 Quarter also included an unrealized (non-cash) gain loss from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units of \$10.7 million in the 2022 Quarter recorded \$25.0 million, which was included within "Other income (expense)". expense" on the Unaudited Condensed Consolidated Statement of Operations.

-Cash flow from operating activities was \$97.7 million \$157.7 million for the 2023 Quarter compared to \$54.2 million \$104.0 million for the 2022 Quarter.
-The increase in cash flow from operating activities is primarily attributable to the an increase in operating income associated with our Segment Margin operating segments (as discussed further below) and positive changes to working capital during the 2023 Quarter.
+Cash flow from operating activities was \$157.7 million \$141.0 million for the 2023 Quarter compared to \$104.0 million \$94.3 million for the 2022 Quarter.
+The increase in cash flow from operating activities is primarily attributable to an increase in operating income associated with our operating segments (as discussed further below) and positive changes to working capital during the 2023 Quarter.
 A more detailed discussion of our segment results and other costs are included below in "Results of Operations".

-Available Cash before Reserves (as defined below in "Non-GAAP Financial Measures") to our common unitholders was \$77.7 million \$96.3 million for the 2023 Quarter, an increase a decrease of \$21.9 million \$24.9 million, or 39% 21%, from the 2022 Quarter primarily as a result of our increase (i) a decrease in Segment Margin of \$37.7 million \$4.7 million, discussed in more detail below.
-This increase was partially offset by (i) an increase in interest expense of \$5.8 million \$5.7 million (see "Results of Operations" below for additional details); (ii) an increase in cash payments to preferred our Class A Convertible Preferred unitholders of \$5.3 million \$4.6 million; and (iii) an increase a decrease in maintenance capital utilized income of \$2.6 million (See "Non-GAAP Financial Measures - Maintenance Capital Utilized" below for additional details). \$4.7 million associated with the repurchase and extinguishment of certain of our senior unsecured notes on the open market during the 2022 Quarter.
+Available Cash before Reserves (as defined below in "Non-GAAP Financial Measures") to our common unitholders was \$96.3 million \$89.0 million for the 2023 Quarter, a decrease of \$24.9 million \$3.6 million, or 21% 4%, from the 2022 Quarter primarily as a result of: (i) a decrease in Segment Margin of \$4.7 million, discussed in more detail below; (ii) an increase in interest expense of \$5.7 million \$3.9 million (see "Results of Operations" below for additional details); (ii) an increase in cash payments to our Class A Convertible Preferred unitholders of \$4.6 million \$3.9 million; and (iii) a decrease in income of \$4.7 million \$3.9 million associated with the repurchase and extinguishment of certain of our senior unsecured notes on the open market during the 2022 Quarter.
+Quarter; and (iv) an increase in maintenance capital utilized of \$2.8 million.
+These decreases to Available Cash before Reserves were partially offset by an increase in Segment Margin of \$11.7 million from the 2022 Quarter to the 2023 Quarter, discussed in more detail below.